Click each heading for more info.

 In many ways, starting a co-op is like starting any kind of business.

 You need a business plan, you need customers, and you need capital.
 However, co-ops are a unique type of business driven by a set of principles and values.

-If you’re looking to start a co-op or convert your business into a co-op in the Philadelphia region, contact us at firstname.lastname@example.org!
+If you’re looking to start a co-op or convert your business into a co-op in the Philadelphia region, reach out!
 We’d be thrilled to meet you, hear about your future co-op, and help you map out how to make it happen.

 PACA coordinates quarterly gatherings with presentations on rotating topics such as worker ownership conversions, cooperatives as a tool to fight gentrification, and Co-ops 101.
-To get more information about the Community of Practice, contact Michaela Holmes at email@example.com.
+To get more information about the Community of Practice, reach out to firstname.lastname@example.org.

 PACA joins with our allies and members to advocate on municipal, state, and federal levels for policies that support the growth of cooperative businesses.